mkhan24/ElapsedDaysFinder/README.md

 This should produce an artifact called ElapsedDaysFinder.jar under $project-home/build/libs

-Alternatively, there is a [pre-built artifact](https://github.com/mkhan24/ElapsedDaysFinder/blob/master/artifact/ElapsedDaysFinder.jar) which can simply be launched with the instructions below.
+Alternatively, there is a [ElapsedDaysFinder.jar here](https://github.com/mkhan24/ElapsedDaysFinder/blob/master/artifact/) which can simply be launched with the instructions below.

 ## Launch Instructions